vorick-dev/TelegramAlldeBrid/README.md

 4. Run the bot with `python3 main.py`
 5. Then you have to run the script and it will keep running until you stop it.

+## Usage
+To use the bot, just post a link in the group and you will receive the converted link.